 1. Steps Of Handle HTTP Request by The Servlet Container.

-- Web server receive the client request and deliver it to the container.
+- The web server receives the client request and delivers it to the container.

-Above is just a short description for servlet life cycle. we can summarize it as below.
+Above is just a short description of the servlet life cycle. we can summarize it as below.

-- init() is called first and run only once when a servlet is loaded by container.
+- init() is called first and runs only once when a servlet is loaded by the servlet container.

 - service() is called when client request come in.

 - doGet(), doPost(), doDelete(), doOption(), doPut() will be called according to the http request method.